khoa-nguyen-gft/tranning-Airflow/053-practices-beam/README.md

-# Lab Praccties Apache Beam
+# Lab Practies Apache Beam

 - [`001-department-pipeline.py`](./001-department-pipline.py): This module introduces the concept of pipelines and how they are used in data processing.
 It covers basic pipeline setup and execution.